Arranging childcare in the UK

 - What to do next

-You will be able to search for a place in a nursery school by clicking here.
+- You can search for a place in a nursery school by clicking here.

 If you need any help finding a postcode, you can use Royal Mail’s postcode finder by clicking here.

-Ofsted – the Office for Standards in Education, Children’s Services and Skills – is responsible for inspecting a range of educational institutions, including state schools and some independent schools.
+Ofsted – the Office for Standards in Education, Children’s Services and Skills – are responsible for inspecting a range of educational institutions, including state schools and some independent schools.